Sea Trout

 Surface Wake Fly by Night

 On still, warm summer nights over flat pools, a large muddler-style fly or small surface tube creates a wake that triggers violent reactions.
-The anticipation of hearing the swirl before the take is unforgettable.

 Recommended flies